Aaleia/UrbanTapestry/README.md

 - A simple About Us Page displaying the team behind the project and a contact form
 - Several pages explaining the rich culture of NYC neighborhoods like China Town, Flushing, and Jackson Heights

-# Instructnions on how to Run the Project
+# Instructions on how to Run the Project
 - cd my-app
 - npm start